2014 Bangladesh anti-Hindu violence: International

 In India, the opposition Bharatiya Janata Party expressed concerns over violence against Hindus in Bangladesh.

 Arrests

-Seven persons has been arrested in connection with the attacks.
+Seven persons have been arrested in connection with the attacks.
 The Bangladesh government has decided to set up special tribunals to punish the perpetrators of crimes against the minority communities, including the Hindus.
-The Law Ministry has consulted the Supreme Court to try the criminals under Terrorism Prevention Act.
+The Law Ministry has consulted the Supreme Court to try the criminals under the Terrorism Prevention Act.